 There are many moronic highlights in the film, and though this does bring some laughs, it also becomes rather frustrating.

 A Lack of Rules

 Horror films need to have rules, even if their stories are guided by supernatural logic.
 Take Freddy Krueger, who can kill you in your dreams and you can only kill him in real life.
-Freddy can do whatever he wants in your dreams but he’s a compete loser in the real world.
-If the characters want to survive, they need to drag him in the real world.
+Freddy can do whatever he wants in your dreams but he’s a complete loser in the real world.
+If the characters want to survive, they need to drag him into the real world.

 The lack of consistency regarding her powers makes the final stakes of the film seem mute.
 Screenwriter Gary Dauberman was more interested in building interesting set-pieces than having any sort of logic to the film.

 Despite a few creepy visuals, the film is simply never scary.
 Even the jump scares were tired.
 I could literally time them off each time they happened.
 The only fun for me was listening to how other people got startled.